alexpinette/ElevatorSim/README.txt

 Honor Pledge:
 I have abided by the Wheaton College Honor Code and all work below was performed by Alex Pinette.

-Notes:
-Like you said in the email exchange we had, I asked about the output counters, and I presented a few options so that the user has the most information from the simulation.